 Espresso—it tastes well, it smells well, it makes us feel good.
 So, which company managed to convince you to buy their espresso machine?
 Was it Breville or De’Longhi?

 Breville is, of course, the older company on the market.
-It has experience and definitely know what customers need.
+It has experience and definitely knows what customers need.
 On the other hand, De’Longhi, being the younger manufacturer out there had the opportunity to learn from the more experienced.
 The company definitely has some great espresso machines features to offer and is worth taking a look at.